Conveyancing Cyprus Property

-In Cyprus, it makes no difference whether you're buying a plot of land, a resale property or a new property off plan from a property developer, the conveyancing process is identical.
+The process culminates in completion (in Scotland settlement); the transfer of legal title (ownership) of the property from the vendor to the buyer.
+It makes no difference whether you're buying a plot of land, a resale property or a new property off plan from a property developer, the conveyancing process is identical.

-The conveyancing process
+The property conveyancing process

 The process starts after an offer has been made and accepted for a property and lawyers’ details have been exchanged.
-Both parties must be legally able to sell or transfer the property before the conveyancing process begins.
-The vendor’s lawyer will draw up a contract of sale.
-As a buyer, your lawyer will review the contract of sale and make various enquiries on your behalf to protect your interests.
+Both parties must be legally able to sell or transfer the property before the process begins.

 Title search

 One of the first things your lawyer needs to do is carry out a Title Search at the District Land's Office.
-The point of this search is to establish whether the property you are thinking of buying is owned by the person trying to sell it and that there is not a mortgage or any other claims lodged against it.
+The point of this search is to establish whether the property you are thinking of buying is owned by the person trying to sell it and whether there a mortgage or any other claims lodged against it.
 (You can read more about how these claims work in Cyprus in my 'Property Claims' and 'Specific Performance' pages).

 Plan search

-You may also ask your lawyer to arrange for a surveyor carry out a Plan Search at the District Administration Office.
+You may also ask your lawyer to arrange for a surveyor carry out a Plan Search at the Town Planning office.
 This establishes whether there are any developments in the pipeline near the area in which you're buying.
 Unlike the UK, getting a formal written statement from the planning authority is not possible.
 The best that can be expected is an informal, non-binding, off-the-record comment from one of the officers.
 A lawyer will be able to advise buyers about the zoning of the area, the building capacity and density, but not if a neighbour has applied for permission to start up a pig farm!
 And as the zoning may change, a lawyer would not be able to offer guarantees on this aspect of a purchase.

 Planning permission & building permit

-Ask your lawyer to check with the authorities that Planning Permission & Building Permits have been issued for the property you’re thinking of buying.
-Your lawyer will probably arrange for a surveyor to carry out this task.
 Building without the required Permissions & Permits is illegal in Cyprus - so make sure that your lawyer checks that they've been issued.

 Contract

-Your conveyancing lawyer will review and possibly amend the contract of sale provided by the vendor's lawyer to ensure your interests are safeguarded.
+Your lawyer will review and possibly amend the contract of sale provided by the vendor's lawyer to ensure your interests are safeguarded.

 Once your lawyer is completed their work on your contract, you should be given the opportunity to review it & discuss it with him/her.
 If there is anything you don't understand, now is the time to ask.